Why Drinking Water Is the Way to Go

 Usually, kids drink something with meals and should definitely drink when they're thirsty.
 But if you're sick, or it's warm out or you're exercising, you'll need more.
 Be sure to drink some extra water when you're out in warm weather, especially while playing sports or exercising.

 When you drink is also important.
 If you're going to sports practice, a game, or just working out or playing hard, drink water before, during, and after playing.
 Don't forget your water bottle.
 You can't play your best when you're thinking about how thirsty you are!

-Your body can help you stay hydrated by regulating the amount of water in your system.
-The body can hold on to water when you don't have enough or get rid of it if you have too much.
-If your pee has ever been very light yellow, your body might have been getting rid of excess water.
-When your pee is very dark yellow, it's holding on to water, so it's probably time to drink up.
+Your body regulates the amount of water in your system.
+The body holds on to water when you don't have enough or gets rid of it if you have too much.
+If your pee is very light yellow, you are well hydrated.
+When your pee is very dark yellow, it's probably time to drink up.

 You can help your body by drinking when you're thirsty and drinking extra water when you exercise and when it's warm out.
 Your body will be able to do all of its wonderful, waterful jobs and you'll feel great!

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.